ireval/cwl/README.md

  - Expected Total Cost (ETC)
  - Expected number of items to be examined i.e expected depth (ED)

-All the values are instrinically related, such that:
+All the values are related, such that:

 ETU = EU * ED